 Gas Flow Measurement at an Underground Pipeline

-Some 5 miles east of the compressor station, a transport pipeline of the same diameter crosses to the nearby gas storage facilities.
+Some 5 km east of the compressor station, a transport pipeline of the same diameter crosses to the nearby gas storage facilities.
 Both transport pipelines are connected via a DN700 pipeline so that imported gas can be stored or fed back into the transport pipeline.

 The connecting pipeline did not have any flow metering devices installed, thus, the network operator was looking for a retrofit solution.